Location

 Challenge

-To enhance the pedestrian access and areas outside a multi-award winning architectural design, a radically modern £70 million performing arts centre.
+The challenge was to enhance pedestrian access and areas outside the multi-award-winning architectural design of the performing arts centre.

 Approach